ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 Release: feature

-#### New target
+#### Target update

-Adding a new target is a change for a patch release because it updates the targets folder implementation.
+Updating target implementation (adding a new target or updating already supported target) is a change for a patch release.

 Release: patch